khaled-11/Messenger-Sample/README.md

 ```
 ### Post-backs:

-For post-backs, it is like intents without entities.
+For post-backs section, it is like intents without entities.
 We will have same array with responses, but with the postback payload instead of the intent name.
 For each payload you will create in the menu or buttons in responses, you need an item here.
 In this section, you will find default messages for handover protocol.
 The App sent these messages when the user moved to/from the page inbox.
 You can edit these messages as well.
 <br>
 ``` JSON
     "postbacks":{